derekjwilliams/covid-19-graphql/README.md

 # covid-19-graphql
 Simple postgraphile based graphql API based on the data from Johns Hopkins, see https://github.com/CSSEGISandData/COVID-19.git

-In addition, additional data will be available, e.g. mobility data from Apple and Google
+Mobility data services based on the mobility data from Apple and Google are also provided.

-## Note

-The database is stored in the postgres Docker container, so to start fresh delete that container first, otherwise the init scripts will not run
+A simple federation service (Apollo Federation) is provided to connect these three services together, allowing the client to query for both Johns Hopkins case counts and mobility information for a set of locations in one graphql query.

 ## Postgraphile Plugins Used (installed globally for now)